 Property Data Types

-Registered properties must be of one of the data types listed in Table 4-1.
+Registered properties must be of one of the data types listed in the following table.

 Properties of objects that are not registered (that is, properties that cannot appear in a property sheet) can be of any IDL data type.